 Once you have an outline of the plot the next step is to take some pictures of the space.
-Yes I know its outside your house and you look at it every day, but taking pictures of that space can open up a different perspective.
+Although its a view you look at it every day taking pictures of that space opens a different perspective.
 This can also change the way of looking at your garden and its relationship to your home and surroundings.
-Whilst taking pictures be sure to go to the corners of the plot and looking back at the house take some snaps from these viewpoints too.
-It is also a good idea to take pictures from inside the house looking out onto the garden from windows and doors that directly overlook the garden areas.
-Print a few of the best of these off on A4 paper that provide good cross sectional views of the garden areas landscape, you wish to design.
-Looking out from the house it’s also important to note any adjacent areas of the garden and house that may be overlooked by neighbouring gardens and houses.
+Be sure to go to the corners of the plot and looking back at the house take some snaps from these viewpoints too.

 Soil testing & site conditions.

-At this point you should also be looking to take a soil sample to ascertain whether your soil conditions are Acidic or Alkaline, as well as noting what type of soil you may have.
-For example is it a heavy clay, or a sandy loam?
+At this point, you will need to take a soil sample to ascertain whether your soil conditions are.
+It may be acidic, alkaline, or neutral.
+Noting what type of soil you have will assist with choosing the correct plants.
+For example, is it heavy clay or a sandy loam?
 There are a couple of ways that you can test your soil conditions.
-You can either buy a simple ph. kit online.
-If you happen to have an RHS membership, they offer a more detailed testing service for a fee.
-They will not only test the soil ph. but will also test for nutrients, soil types, as well as an outline of plants suitable for your particular soil conditions.
-All of these questions and answers will help to determine the amount of prep work that might be required as part of your design process.
-This could include elements such as additional drainage, where water-logging is a potential problem.
+You can either buy a PH+ kit online.
+A summary will help to determine the amount of prep work required as part of your design process.
+This could include elements such as additional drainage where water-logging is a potential problem.
 Down to the type of plants you will eventually choose for your designed garden.
-It may well be that having completed your proposed garden design you will want to call in professional landscapers to carry out the landscaping works for you.
-In which case all of this information will prove invaluable.
+Having completed your proposed garden design you will want to call in professional landscapers to carry out the landscaping works.
+In which case, all of this information will prove invaluable.

 Planning for the future

-Do you plan to take into account the possible impacts of climate change when choosing the types of plants you want and how they will be watered and sustained in an ever changing and unpredictable climate?
-Speaking of water, will your plans include water features, and if so, will it be a self-contained off the shelf feature, or something a bit more elaborate and custom made?
-What about rain water harvesting systems?
-If the space allows these can also provide for washing machines and toilets within the house, as well as irrigating the gardens.
-In a smaller garden do you plan to install rain water butts that can be used to manually water the garden during dry spells?
-This can also be a great way of not only reducing the amount of fresh water you use but will also help to cut down on water bills for anyone on a water meter for example.
+Do you plan to take into account the possible impacts of climate change?
+This will impact the types of plants you want and how they will be watered and sustained.
+This is an important consideration of our changing and unpredictable climate.
+Speaking of water will your plans include water features?
+If yes will it be a self-contained off the shelf feature or something a bit more elaborate and custom made?
+What about rainwater harvesting systems?
+In a smaller garden do you plan to install rainwater butts?
+Handy and can be used to water the garden during dry spells.
+It’s also a great way of not only reducing the amount of fresh water you use.
+It will also help cut down on water bills.

 Creating a mood book/mood board for your garden.

 If all this seems a little daunting, don’t panic, it’s time to create that mood book.
-Simply put this will involve the creation of a collection of ideas, pictures and references of both materials, styles, and plants combinations, that you like and want to incorporate into your vision for your garden designs.
-A good starting point for this part of the creation of your designs can be to purchase some books on gardens and garden designs, or perhaps even consider a subscription to some of the quality garden related UK published magazines such as Gardens Illustrated, The English Garden, or Homes & Gardens.
-Each is sure to be filled with inspirational stories and pictures of gardens and plants that will help you to develop a clear idea of what can be achieved.
+Simply put this will involve the creation of a collection of ideas, pictures and references of both materials, styles, and plants combinations.
+It’s really a pictorial reference to incorporate into your vision for your garden designs.
+A good starting point for this part of the creation of your designs can be to purchase some books on gardens and garden designs.
+You might want to consider a subscription to some of the quality garden-related UK published magazines.
+Gardens Illustrated, The English Garden, or Homes & Gardens, are all quality publications Each is sure to be filled with inspirational stories and pictures of gardens and plants that will help you to develop a clear idea of what can be achieved.

 Part 2 of this design master class series will be published in February 2020.